Smutty Smiff: Biography

-He toured with The Rockats, opening for Tina Turner, the Clash, David Bowie, Kiss, the Pretenders, Bob Dylan, the Go-Go's, Ramones, Talking Heads, and Joan Jett among others.
+Throughout his time with The Rockats, he opened for and toured with acts including Tina Turner, the Clash, David Bowie, Kiss, the Pretenders, Bob Dylan, the Go-Go's, Ramones, Talking Heads, and Joan Jett among others.

 In 1979, Dexter decided to quit the band and go solo after a gig at the Whisky a Go Go.
-Smiff decided at the time to continue with the Rockats with Dibbs Preston as lead singer.
-After relocating to New York, The Rockats signed with Chris Blackwell and released the album Rockats: Live at the Ritz, with an album cover shot by Mick Rock.
+Smiff decided at the time to continue the band with Dibbs Preston as lead singer and rebranded simply as "The Rockats".
+After relocating from London to New York, The Rockats signed with Chris Blackwell and released the album Rockats: Live at the Ritz, with an album cover shot by Mick Rock.
 Introductions to the album were made by Billy Idol.

-Following the release of The Rockats' biggest hit "Make That Move" in 1984, after four months of rehab, Smiff relocated from Arizona to California and formed the Havalinas with Tim Scott McConnell.
+Following the release of The Rockats' biggest hit "Make That Move" in 1984, and after four months of rehab, Smiff relocated from Arizona to California and formed the Havalinas with Tim Scott McConnell.
 Their song "High Hopes" was covered by Bruce Springsteen, who in 2014 named his entire album High Hopes.

-Smutty Smiff lives in Reykjavík, Iceland, where he works at a homeless shelter and is a radio host in a rock radio station.
-He is married to Katrin Rosa Stefansdottir and has two young boys.
+Smutty Smiff currently lives between Reykjavík, Iceland, where he works at a homeless shelter and was also a long-serving radio host for a rock radio station, and London, England, where he runs a stall at Alfies Antique Market named Wildcat Vintage, which deals in punk and Teddy Boy fashion, and is closely associated with author and Byline Times co-founder Stephen Colegrave's neighbouring stall, which sells autographed prints of photographs by Bob Gruen and Leee Black Childers.
+He is married to Katrin Rosa Stefansdottir and has two sons.

+As of 2026, Smiff is recording his debut album as a solo artist.